Permify/permify/docs/versioned_docs/version-0.2.x/getting-started/enforcement.md

 For this access check you can ask questions in form of “Which resources can user:X do action Y?”
 And you’ll get a entity results in a format of string array or as a streaming response depending on the endpoint you're using.

-So we have a 2 seperate endpoints for data filtering check request,
+So we have a 2 separate endpoints for data filtering check request,

 - [/v1/permissions/lookup-entity](#lookup-entity)
 - [/v1/permissions/lookup-entity-stream](#lookup-entity-streaming)